katebarouch/DengueDestroyers/README.md

 # The Flavi Fighters

-This project provides a customizable database installer for JBrowse2, focused on the Flavivirus family, to support pandemic researchers by integrating genome alignments and annotations for evolutionary analysis.
+This project provides a customizable database installer for JBrowse2, focused on the Dengue virus, to support pandemic researchers by integrating genome alignments and annotations for evolutionary analysis.

 ## **Table of Contents**
 1. [Instructions for Running the Script](#instructions-for-running-the-script)